markdellostritto/ann/README.md

 * gradient descent (sdg,sdm,nag,adagrad,adadelta,adam,nadam)
 * conjugate-gradient (bfgs)

 All gradient descent algorithms require a descent parameter (gamma).
-Most also require a memory parameter (eta) which adds different forms of momentum to the descent by combining the current gradient with past gradients.
+Many also require a memory parameter (eta) which adds different forms of momentum to the descent by combining the current gradient with past gradients.
 All gradient descent algorithms also offer a decay parameter which decreases the descent parameter (gamma) over time.
-The decay parameter should be an integer which sets the time constant of the exponential decay of the step.
-At step n, the optimization step will thus be reduced by a factor of exp(-n/T), where T is the number specified in the parameter file.
+The decay parameter should be an floating point number which sets the time constant of the decay function.
+Several different decay functions are available, including: exponential, inverse, power, and sqrt.
+For exponential decay, at step n, gamma will be reduced by a factor of exp(-alpha n).
+For inverse decay, at step n, gamma will be computed as gamm/(1+alpha n).
+For power decay, at step n, gamma will be computed as gamm/(1+alpha n)^(p) for a given power p.
+For sqrt decay, at step n, gamma will be computed as gamm/(1+alpha n)^(1/2).
 When using a gradient descent method, it is recommended to use a relatively large but non-zero decay parameter, typically on the order of the number of steps taking before stopping (max_iter).

 The RPROP algorithm uses the sign of the gradient only, with the step sized determined by the sign of the change in the objective function.
-The RPROP algorithms is recommended, as it is extremently stable, exhibiting a monotonic decrease in the objective function for essentially any parameter values.
+The RPROP algorithm is recommended, as it is extremently stable, exhibiting a monotonic decrease in the objective function for essentially any parameter values.
 However, the RPROP algorithm can severely overfit the training data, and generally requires a large regularization parameter (lambda).
+In addition, the RPROP algorithm must use a full batch, and so can be very slow for large data sets.

-The ADAM algorithm is also effective, though it requires a good choice of gamma, and is the best gradient descent method available.
-It is recommended that one use a small gamma (around 1e-3) and a small batch size (~25% of the total number of training structures), as the smaller batch size results in a stochastic gradient direction which tends to benifit training performance.
-Though ADAM is less prone to overfitting, it is still recommended that one use a non-zero regularization parameter.
+The ADAM algorithm is also effective, though it requires a good choice of gamma, and is one of the best gradient descent methods available.
+It is recommended that one use a small gamma (around 1e-3) and a small batch size (5-25% of the total number of training structures), as the smaller batch size results in a stochastic gradient direction which tends to benefit training performance.
 For more difficult systems, one might consider using the NADAM algorithm, with is ADAM with a Nesterov-style momentum term which results in a more stable gradient in the optimization step.